Revenue operations coordinates sales, marketing, and customer success so they use the same data, process, and goals.

 Companies with a RevOps function grow 19% faster and are 15% more profitable than those without (Boston Consulting Group).
 The advantage comes from faster data flow, cleaner handoffs, and unified measurement.

 Revenue leaks happen at handoff points between teams.
-Marketing-to-sales handoff loses 30-50% of leads.
-Sales-to-CS handoff causes preventable churn.
+The marketing-to-sales handoff is where a large share of leads quietly die.
+The sales-to-CS handoff causes preventable churn.
 RevOps plugs these leaks by designing processes that span the entire customer lifecycle.

 Renaming sales ops to RevOps without actually integrating marketing and CS operations